ErasmusMC-Bioinformatics/galaxy-mothur-toolset/README.md

 docker run -d -p 80:8080 quay.io/shiltemann/galaxy-mothur-toolset
 ```

+open a browser (firefox/chrome/safari, not IE) and navigate to `localhost:8080`.
+Log into Galaxy using the following credentials: `admin@galaxyproject.org:admin`.
+The workflow has been imported into this account, and all test data has been uploaded to a shared data library.

 To build the docker image from scratch, clone this repository, and run the following command from its root directory: